-Plus, because both flash and continuous lighting allow you to light the subject in low light conditions you can use a lower ISO than if you were shooting with just natural light, which leads to a better quality image.
+Plus, because both flash and continuous lighting allow you to light the subject in low light conditions you can use a lower ISO than shooting with just natural light, which leads to a better quality image.

 Now let’s look at the differences…